Purdue-CS193/homework-0-Atman-Singh/index.md

 - The relaxed pace and nature of the course
 - The practical skills we learn from it
-- Oppurtunity to learn from upperclassmen
+- Opportunity to learn from upperclassmen